-• Managing Programme Risks: Programme risks include: (1) the risk that implementing countries may misuse funds they receive from IFFIm, and (2) the performance risk that IFFIm funds may not be efficiently and effectively applied by implementing countries to meet GAVI's programme objectives.
+• Managing Programme Risks: Programme risks include: (1) the performance risk that IFFIm funds may not be efficiently and effectively applied by implementing countries to meet Gavi's programme objectives, and (2) the risk that implementing countries may misuse funds they receive from IFFIm.

-The programme risk related to misuse of funds is addressed by financial and management controls, put in place at the World Bank and GAVI, which control the IFFIm funds disbursement process.
-The programme performance risk is mitigated through the GAVI programme monitoring process, which is a multi-step monitoring and evaluation process that includes an initial project assessment and approval, as well as annual monitoring reviews.
+The programme risk related to misuse of funds is addressed by financial and management controls, put in place at the World Bank and Gavi, which control the IFFIm funds disbursement process.
+The programme performance risk is mitigated through the Gavi programme monitoring process, which is a multi-step monitoring and evaluation process that includes an initial project assessment and approval, as well as annual monitoring reviews.

-GAVI has identified cases of misuse of funds in eight IFFIm-eligible countries.
-The estimated total IFFIm funds misused in these countries since 2006 is US\$ 834 thousand, which is less than 0.04% of total funds disbursed by IFFIm during that period.
-GAVI has a zero-tolerance policy with respect to misuse of funds and is actively working to bring all these identified cases to resolution and recover the misused funds from the countries.
+Gavi has identified cases of misuse of funds in eleven IFFIm-eligible countries.
+The estimated total IFFIm and Gavi funds misused in these countries since 2006 is US\$ 10.7 million, which is less than 0.15% of total funds disbursed by IFFIm and Gavi during that period.
+Gavi has a zero-tolerance policy with respect to misuse of funds and actively works to bring all these identified cases to resolution and recover the misused funds from the countries.
+To date, US\$ 7.6 million of the US\$ 10.7 million in misused funds has been recovered from the countries.